julienstroheker/AzHexGate/docs/architecture.md

 3.4 Azure Relay Hybrid Connections

 Purpose:

 Provide a secure, outbound‑only, bi‑directional tunnel between:

-• Sender: Cloud Gateway in Azure
+- Sender: Cloud Gateway in Azure
-• Listener: Local Client on the user’s machine
+- Listener: Local Client on the user’s machine

 Responsibilities:

-• Act as the rendezvous point:• both sides connect outbound to Relay
+- Act as the rendezvous point:-
+  - both sides connect outbound to Relay
-• Relay matches them and creates a duplex stream.
+  - Relay matches them and creates a duplex stream.

-• Carry HTTP/WebSocket traffic as raw streams.
+- Carry HTTP/WebSocket traffic as raw streams.
-• Enforce security via SAS tokens with specific rights:• Listen (for client)
+- Enforce security via SAS tokens with specific rights:
+  - Listen (for client)
-• Send (for gateway).
+  - Send (for gateway).
+  -
 Key concepts:

-• Namespace: e.g., azhexgate-relay-<env>
+- Namespace: e.g., `azhexgate-relay-<env>`
-• Hybrid Connection: one per tunnel/subdomain (in the simplest model)
+- Hybrid Connection: one per tunnel/subdomain (in the simplest model)
+- SAS tokens:
-• SAS tokens:• generated by AzHexGate backend using the namespace keys
+  - generated by AzHexGate backend using the namespace keys
-• time‑limited, scoped to a specific Hybrid Connection.
+  - time‑limited, scoped to a specific Hybrid Connection.

 ---